-This is the second post in our series on scalable influencer marketing strategies.
+This is the second post in our series on scalable creator marketing strategies.
 Earlier we talked about the benefits of working with mid-sized content creators, and now we dive deeper into how maximizing the number of content creators in a campaign helps improve performance and predictability.

-Performance and predictability are the cornerstones of a modern influencer marketing campaign and the building blocks for scale.
+Performance and predictability are the cornerstones of a modern creator marketing campaign and the building blocks for scale.
 Performance is obvious: marketing must deliver results.
 Whether that means app installs, new customers, or even just eyeballs for a brand, it’s what turns the campaign into an ROI-positive investment.
 But, performance alone isn’t enough.

 Marketers are also expected to deliver results consistently and predictably.
 Month after another.

 “How an individual channel performs is affected by so many random variables that even careful planning and research don’t guarantee results”

 Unfortunately, predicting content creator campaign performance is notoriously tricky.
 How an individual channel performs is affected by so many random variables that even careful planning and research don’t guarantee results.
 Sometimes you hit the jackpot with a viral hit, but also often the channel ends up missing the mark.
 It’s frustrating, especially because in many cases, there’s nothing we could do about it.

 Or is there?